Iran 'never seeks war' with US, says Rouhani

 Iran announced in May it would suspend two of its pledges under the 2015 deal, giving the agreement's remaining supporters two months to help it circumvent US sanctions.

-On Tuesday Tehran's top security official said Iran would "forcefully" reduce further commitments from July 7.
+On Tuesday Tehran's top security official, Ali Shamkhani, said Iran would "forcefully" reduce further commitments from July 7.

+This was so "countries who interpreted Iran's 'patience' with weakness and inaction realise that Iran's answer to the American drone's violation of its airspace will be no different than its reaction to devious political efforts to limit Iranian people's absolute rights," he said, quoted by Fars news agency.

+Tehran's compliance had been based on European promises to support Iran's economy -- which have failed to bear fruit -- Rouhani told Macron.